luigislam/WinWaitExclusion/README.md

 ; run your executable that opens multiple windows.
 Run "Notepad"
 Run "Notepad"
+Run "Notepad"
 Run "MsPaint"
-Run "Notepad"

-; Use Variable.WinWait() or Variable.WinWaitArray() to grab the IDs of specific windows that will be appearing. myNotepadWindowArray := WWE.WinWaitArray("ahk_exe Notepad.exe", 3) ; waits for 3 new notepad windows before continuing Msgbox "Found " myNotepadWindowArray.Length " Notepad Windows",, 0x1000
-myMSPaintWindow := WWE.WinWait("ahk_exe msPaint.exe") ; waits for 1 new MsPaint window before continuing
+; Use Variable.WinWait() or Variable.WinWaitArray() to grab the IDs of the windows that will be appearing. myNotepadWindowArray := WWE.WinWaitArray("ahk_exe Notepad.exe", 3) ; waits for 3 new notepad windows before continuing myMSPaintWindow := WWE.WinWait("ahk_exe msPaint.exe") ; waits for 1 new MsPaint window before continuing
+Msgbox "Found " myNotepadWindowArray.Length " Notepad windows"
-Msgbox "Found " WinGetTitle(myMSPaintWindow),, 0x1000
+Msgbox "Found 1 MsPaint window named... " WinGetTitle(myMSPaintWindow)

+For Index, Value in myNotepadWindowArray ; perform code for each window in this Array
+    If WinExist(Value) ; if window exists...
+        WinClose ; close the window

+If WinExist(myMSPaintWindow) ; if window exists...
+    WinClose ; close the window

 ExitApp ; closes the script
 ```